An abnormal increase in interstitial fluid

 Pitting edema: Observable swelling of body tissues due to fluid accumulation that may be demonstrated by applying pressure to the swollen area (such as by depressing the skin with a finger).

 kidney and hepatic problems can both lead to drop in oncotic pressure in blood. (they regulate protein levels in blood)

 nb pathophysiology of generalised oedema is complex.
 A lot of theories surrounding Renin ang system faultiness leading to excess Na retention

 Low renal blood flow renin angiotensin aldosterone absorption of sodium and water from kidneys generalised oedema Renin- released from kidney Adosterone-acts on the kidneys to stimullate reabsorption of salt and water Reduced renal blood flow activation of the renin-angiotensin system =arrow

 How is Pulmonary Oedema caused?

-Pulmonary Oedema is usually the result of raised pulmonary capillary hydrostatic pressure due to pulmonary venous congestion.
-Caused by raised hydrostatic pressure in the pulmonary capillary bed.
+Pulmonary oedema is usually the result of raised pulmonary capillary hydrostatic pressure due to pulmonary venous congestion.

 Name the most common cause of Pulmonary Oedema?